IDinsight/ask-a-question/docs/other-components/chat_managers/botpress_v12.md

 **Step 5:** Run docker compose

+Option 1 - If you already have a postgres database that you want botpress to connect to, just run:

     docker compose -f docker-compose.yml -p botpress-stack up -d --build

+Option 2 - Otherwise, run the following to also create a postgres database locally that botpress can use:

+    docker compose -f docker-compose.yml -f docker-compose-postgres.yml -p botpress-stack up -d --build

 You can now access Botpress at `https://[DOMAIN]/`